GeekVisit/uproot/README.md

         cat *infile.openwrt >> /etc/config/dhcp
     ````

-    WARNING: Be sure that there are two `>>`, otherwise the dhcp file will be overwritten instead of appended.
-Thus the recommended backup!
+    **WARNING: Be sure that there are two `>>`, otherwise the dhcp file will be overwritten instead of appended.
+Thus the recommended backup!**

 4. Reboot the router.
 Your static leases should appear under the `Services` tab in the browser interface.

-5. TIP: If you have any issues with the above, login using your browser to your router.
+5. **TIP:** If you have any issues with the above, login using your browser to your router.
 Static leases should appear in `Network->DHCP and DNS->Static Lease`.
-If you don't see the imported leases, repeat steps 2-4 above, viewing the browser window as you make them.
-After the static leases appear, click `Save & Apply" on the`DHCP and DNS` web page.
+If you don't see the imported leases, repeat steps, viewing the browser window as you make them.
+After the static leases appear, click `Save & Apply` on the`DHCP and DNS` web page.

 ### Video Demo of Open-WRT import